jayrumi/walmart-reviews/README.rst

 P.S.
 ====

-Thank you for reading.
+Thank you for reading and using the package.
 I wait your suggestions how to improve the package.